Dr Jayne Glass

 In the following languagesEnglish

-Dr Jayne Glass is a Research Associate at the Centre for Mountain Studies at Perth College UHI, in Perth.
+Dr Jayne Glass is a Researcher at the Centre for Mountain Studies at Perth College UHI in Perth.
+She is also an Honorary Lecturer at the University of Edinburgh.

 Reed M.S., Bonn A., Slee W., Beharry-Borg N., Birch J., Brown I., Burt T.P., Chapman D., Chapman P.J., Clay G., Cornell S.J., Fraser E.D.G., Glass J.H., Holden J., Hodgson J.A., Hubacek K., Irvine B., Jin N., Kirkby M.J., Kunin W.E., Moore O., Moseley D., Prell C., Price M.F., Quinn C., Redpath S., Reid C., Stagl S., Stringer L.C., Termansen M., Thorp S., Towers W., Worrall F. (2009) The future of the uplands.
 Land Use Policy, 26S, S204-S216.